AndreasChristensen89/cleaner-copenhagen/README.md

 ## Credits:
 ### Pictures
 Images were compressed using the webpage https://tinypng.com/ All images were taken from https://www.freepik.com/, which requires attributions.
-The following are the come snippest the webiste provides when downloading.
+The following are the code snippest the website provides when downloading.

 * Hero-image:
     `<a href="https://www.freepik.com/photos/summer">Summer photo created by onlyyouqj - www.freepik.com</a>`